Photo: IWMI Flickr Photos

 Our current research focus areas are:

 • Health attribution: We use methods from climate science, epidemiology and physiology to shed light on the impacts of climate change.
 Our work on health attribution includes participation in multi-year research initiatives: TACTIC and Visibilize4ClimateAction (with funding from the Wellcome Trust).
+Our research quantifies the present and future burdens of climate change on health, including from vector-borne disease and heat-related mortality.

 • Mitigation: How quickly should countries reduce their greenhouse gas emissions to meet their Paris Agreement commitments equitably?
 The answer to this fundamental question is not known precisely, an issue of critical policy and legal uncertainty.
 Our research clarifies the mitigation action needed by states if they are to act in concert with norms and principles of international law.